Real Estate in Panama

 If you are thinking about moving to Panama, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Average home would probably go for 150K to 250K, depending on location and how modern it is.
 Depends on what you are looking for.
 Take the time to do your research with various real estate companies.
-You can pay beaucoup the bucks for waterfront mansions," explained one person living in Coronado, Panama.
+You can pay beaucoup the bucks for waterfront mansions," explained one foreigner living in Coronado, Panama.

 "The cost of housing in Panama tends to vary depending on the location and type of property.
 Generally speaking, prices for apartments or condos range from moderate to expensive, with smaller units costing significantly less than luxury homes.
-On average, rental fees in urban locations can start as low as $500 while more upscale dwellings can range up to over $2,000 per month," said one person in Panama.
+On average, rental fees in urban locations can start as low as $500 while more upscale dwellings can range up to over $2,000 per month," said one in Panama.

 Should I buy or rent a home in Panama?